kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 }
 ```

-This helper property turns off the behavior in the animator during certain lifecycle events while moving the item.
-Finally add this method:
+This helper property turns off the behavior in the animator during certain lifecycle events that happen while moving the item.

+Finally, add this method:

 ```swift
 func addLinearVelocity(velocity: CGPoint) {